 Maybe it was conditioner itself, living by the ocean, my hair type, or something else, but I noticed that conditioner was leaving my hair with a residue.
 The solution was ridiculously simple.
 I cut out conditioner and replaced it with a monthly or bi-monthly coconut oil treatment.
 Back to soft and luscious...plus, I'm saving money!
 I'm not sure if coconut oil works well with all hair types, but I bet if you do a little research you will find something perfect for you!
 Sometimes I combine avocado oil with chamomile tea (great for blonde hair, otherwise probably avoid it), and sometimes just chamomile tea, which for some reason does a good job of making my hair soft.
 I've found green tea to work well for softening too.

-2. Shopping for clothes on Amazon and other cheap outlets
+2. Shopping for clothes on Amazon

 For a while, I felt like I was getting awesome deals and amazing new outfits.
 But when I started paying closer attention, it was obvious that A) the clothes were very low quality; B) They were not ethically or sustainably made; and C) Many of them were drenched in nasty chemicals, possibly even formaldehyde, which is supposed to keep clothes unwrinkled and in "nice" condition.
 NO THANK YOU.
 You are not #winning when you get the cheapest deal, because there are always consequences somewhere when companies cut corners to bring down the price--the only difference is the consequence is in your natural environment and the well-being of your community rather than your bank account balance.
 When we go cheap, we're asking someone else to pay the price, and eventually, that comes back to us, because of course we are all connected in social and ecological networks.